Freedom Lane: A Stone’s Throw

 Paulie laughed.
 “Alright, kid,” Paulie said.
 “It’s been too long since I took ol’ Betsy out for a drive.
 If you can sneak out, you should come.”

 “You kiddin’?”
 Da’Quarius asked.
 “Dem biddies would sleep through nine-eleven.”

 Helen came home later that afternoon and relieved Paulie of his babysitting duty.
 He winked at Da’Quarius as he left and made a motion to his watch.
 Da’Quarius nodded.

-“I suppose you’d like some dinner,” Helen said looking at the clock as if she was annoyed to be home and not in the hospital.
+“I suppose you’d like some dinner,” Helen said, looking at the clock as if she was annoyed to be home.